xonixx/xonixx.github.io/awk.md

 Why?

 1. **Portability** (AWK is a [part of the POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html)).
 Probably, Python in this sense is [the most expressive opposite](https://xkcd.com/1987/).
-And there are also shells.
-Either the more functional, but less versatile bash/zsh, or the standard, but less rich in features, POSIX sh, or the cool, but non-POSIX fish.
+Shells are not a silver bullet either.
+Often, to be on the safe side you limit yourself to POSIX shell instead of more feature-full alternatives.
+However, if you take [this article](https://j3s.sh/thought/write-posix-shell.html), which promotes writing POSIX shell, you'll notice that all of its arguments apply equally or even better to AWK.
 2. Very **clean** C-like **syntax**
 3. Powerful **associative arrays**
 4. Powerful **string functions**
+5. The language is very **minimalistic** and **non-redundant**
-5. Easy **interoperability** with the shell.
+6. Easy **interoperability** with the shell.
 While the AWK core is very small, the full power of the standard *nix utilities is at your disposal.
-6. The language is very **minimalistic** and **non-redundant**, not changing since probably the year 1985.
+7. The language is very **stable**, not changing since probably the year 1985.
 Therefore, after reading the [canonical book on AWK, published back in 1988](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) (by the way, an absolute joy to read, one of the finest docs ever written), you can be sure that you know the whole language.
 It is unlikely that anyone would dare to say the same even about POSIX shell.

-So, if you take [this article](https://j3s.sh/thought/write-posix-shell.html), which promotes writing in POSIX shell, you'll notice that all of its arguments apply equally or even better to AWK.

 I also want to cite a programmer Vladimir Dinev, who creates some interesting projects with AWK: